dominicegginton/spinner/README.md

 ## Key Features
 - Over ****60**** built in animations 🤩
 - Built in completion functions (Success, Failure, Warning, Information) ✔
-- Easily create your own custom animations
+- Easily create your own custom Spinner animations
-- Only bug free Spinner library built in Swift on Github
+- Use color to make your Spinners stand out 🎨

 ## Install
 To install within your Swift project add the GitHub url to your `Package.swift` file as a dependency.